guapjorge/CADS/README.md

 ## Description
-This is a web application that allows users to search for usernames across various platforms and social media networks.
+This is a web application that allows users to search for usernames across various media networks.
 The application searches for a username across multiple platforms, and provides the user with links to any profiles that match the search query.

 ## Table of Contents